makinacorpus/django-leaflet/README.rst

         ...
     </body>

-* Your maps shows up!
+* Your map shows up!

 Use Leaflet API